slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_08-roi_npv_and_shermers_column_in_the_july_scientific_american_on_homo_economicus_revised.rst

-Also, see Jena McGregor's article in the June 15, 2007, :emphasis:`Business Week` , "`Clayton Christensen's Innovation Brain <http://www.businessweek.com/innovate/content/jun2007/id20070615_198176.htm>`_ ".   "...the mathematics have an implicit assumption within them that if we don't do this innovation, the way things are today will maintain themselves in the future."
+Also, see Jena McGregor's article in the June 15, 2007, *Business Week* , "`Clayton Christensen's Innovation Brain <http://www.businessweek.com/innovate/content/jun2007/id20070615_198176.htm>`_ ".   "...the mathematics have an implicit assumption within them that if we don't do this innovation, the way things are today will maintain themselves in the future."
 In short, we assume we won't lose anything; which biases the analysis based on our biggest fear: loss.

-Here's :strong:`The Big Issue` ™: We can't compare wins against losses.
+Here's **The Big Issue** ™: We can't compare wins against losses.
 Our brain is wired for "Prevent Loss Decision-Making".
 We magnify losses (and potential losses) by a factor of 2.